A good night's sleep is just as important as regular exercise and a healthy diet.

 Start with a low dose to assess your tolerance, and then increase it slowly as needed.
 Since melatonin may alter brain chemistry, it is advised that you check with a medical professional before use.

-Bottom Line: A melatonin supplement is an easy way to improve sleep quality and fall asleep faster.
-Take 1–5 mg, 30–60 minutes before heading to bed.
+Summary A melatonin supplement is an easy way to improve sleep quality and fall asleep faster.
+Take 1–5 mg around 30–60 minutes before heading to bed.

 Several supplements can induce relaxation and help you sleep, including:

-- Ginkgo biloba: A natural herb with many benefits, it can aid in sleep, relaxation and stress reduction.
-Take 250 mg, 30–60 minutes before bed (51, 52).
+- Ginkgo biloba: A natural herb with many benefits, it may aid in sleep, relaxation and stress reduction, but the evidence is limited.
+Take 250 mg 30–60 minutes before bed (51).

-- Glycine: A few studies have found that 3 grams of the amino acid glycine can improve sleep quality (53, 54, 55).
+- Glycine: A few studies show that 3 grams of the amino acid glycine can improve sleep quality (52, 53, 54).

-- Valerian root: This root is backed by several studies that show it can help you fall asleep and improve sleep quality.
-Take 500 mg before bed (56, 57, 58).
+- Valerian root: Several studies suggest that valerian can help you fall asleep and improve sleep quality.
+Take 500 mg before bed (55, 56, 57).

-- Magnesium: Responsible for over 600 reactions within the body, studies show magnesium can improve relaxation and enhance sleep quality (59, 60, 61).
+- Magnesium: Responsible for over 600 reactions within your body, magnesium can improve relaxation and enhance sleep quality (58, 59, 60).

-Make sure to only try these supplements out one at a time.
-Of course, they are not a magic bullet for fixing sleep issues, but they can be useful when combined with some of the other tips in this article.
+Make sure to only try these supplements one at a time.
+While they are no magic bullet for sleep issues, they can be useful when combined with other natural sleeping strategies.

-Bottom Line: Several supplements can help with relaxation and sleep quality.
-These can work well when combined with other strategies.
+Summary Several supplements, including lavender and magnesium, can help with relaxation and sleep quality when combined with other strategies.

-Bottom Line: Avoid drinking alcohol before bed, as it can reduce nighttime melatonin production and lead to disrupted sleep patterns.
+Summary Avoid alcohol before bed, as it can reduce nighttime melatonin production and lead to disrupted sleep patterns.

 Many people believe that the bedroom environment and its setup are key factors in getting a good night's sleep.

-One study investigating the bedroom environment of women found that around 50% of participants noticed improved sleep quality when reductions in noise and lighting were introduced (83).
+In one study on the bedroom environment of women, around 50% of participants noticed improved sleep quality when noise and light diminished (81).

 To optimize your bedroom environment, try to minimize external noise, light and artificial lights from devices like alarm clocks.
 Make sure your bedroom is a quiet, relaxing, clean and enjoyable place.

-Bottom Line: Try to optimize your bedroom environment by eliminating external light and noise and making it a generally relaxing environment.
+Summary Optimize your bedroom environment by eliminating external light and noise to get better sleep.

 Body and bedroom temperature can also profoundly impact sleep quality.

-As you may have experienced during the summer or when on vacation, it can be very hard to get a good night's sleep when it's too warm.
+As you may have experienced during the summer or in hot locations, it can be very hard to get a good night's sleep when it's too warm.

-One study found that bedroom temperature affected sleep quality even more than external noise (79).
+One study found that bedroom temperature affected sleep quality more than external noise (77).

-Around 70°F, or 20°C, seems to be a comfortable temperature for most people, although it always depends on your preferences and what you're used to.
+Around 70°F (20°C) seems to be a comfortable temperature for most people, although it depends on your preferences and habits.

-Bottom Line: Test different temperatures to find out which is most comfortable for you.
-Around 70°F/20°C seems comfortable for most people.
+Summary Test different temperatures to find out which is most comfortable for you.
+Around 70°F (20°C) is best for most people.

-Bottom Line: Consuming a large meal before bed can lead to poor sleep and hormone disruption.
-However, eating carbs a few hours before bed may help.
+Summary Consuming a large meal before bed can lead to poor sleep and hormone disruption.
+However, certain meals and snacks a few hours before bed may help.

 Many people have a pre-sleep routine that helps them relax.

-In one study, a relaxing massage improved sleep quality in ill patients (102).
+In one study, a relaxing massage improved sleep quality in people who were ill (98).

-There are many strategies you could try, including listening to relaxing music, reading a book, taking a hot bath, deep breathing and visualization.
+Strategies include listening to relaxing music, reading a book, taking a hot bath, meditating, deep breathing and visualization.

 A relaxing bath or shower is another popular way to sleep better.

-In one study, a hot bath 90 minutes before bed improved sleep quality and helped participants get greater amounts of deep sleep (104).
+In one study, a hot bath 90 minutes before bed improved sleep quality and helped people get more deep sleep (100).

 An underlying health condition may be the cause of your sleep problems.

-This condition may be more common that you think.
-One review found that 24% of men and 9% of women had sleep apnea (110).
+This condition may be more common than you think.
+One review claimed that 24% of men and 9% of women have sleep apnea (106).

-If you've always struggled with sleep, it may be wise to speak to a doctor about it.
+If you've always struggled with sleep, it may be wise to consult with your doctor.

 Some people wonder why they always sleep better in a hotel.

-One study looked at the benefits of a new mattress for 28 days.
-They found it reduced back pain by 57%, shoulder pain by 60%, back stiffness by 59% and improved sleep quality by 60% (115).
+One study looked at the benefits of a new mattress for 28 days, revealing that it reduced back pain by 57%, shoulder pain by 60% and back stiffness by 59%.
+It also improved sleep quality by 60% (111).

 It is recommended that you upgrade your bedding at least every 5–8 years.

-If you haven't replaced your mattress or bedding for several years, this can be a very quick (although possibly expensive) fix (116).
+If you haven't replaced your mattress or bedding for several years, this can be a very quick — although possibly expensive — fix (112).

 Exercise is one of the best science-backed ways to improve your sleep and health.

-In insomnia patients with severe issues, exercise provided more benefits than most drugs.
-Exercise reduced time to fall asleep by 55%, total night awake time by 30%, anxiety by 15% and increased total sleep time by 18% (127).
+In people with severe insomnia, exercise offered more benefits than most drugs.
+Exercise reduced time to fall asleep by 55%, total night wakefulness by 30% and anxiety by 15% while increasing total sleep time by 18% (123).

-Although daily exercise is key for a good night's sleep, performing it too late in the day may also cause problems falling asleep for some people.
+Although daily exercise is key for a good night's sleep, performing it too late in the day may cause sleep problems.

-This is due to the stimulatory effect of exercise, which increases alertness and hormones like epinephrine or adrenaline.
-However, some studies show no detrimental effects, so it clearly depends on the individual (128, 129, 130).
+This is due to the stimulatory effect of exercise, which increases alertness and hormones like epinephrine and adrenaline.
+However, some studies show no detrimental effects, so it clearly depends on the individual (124, 125, 126).

 Drinking large amounts of liquids before bed can lead to similar symptoms, though some people are more sensitive than others.

-Although hydration is vitally important, it is wise to reduce your fluid intake in the late evening.
+Although hydration is vital for your health, it is wise to reduce your fluid intake in the late evening.

 Try not to drink any fluids 1–2 hours before going to bed.

-You should also make sure to use the bathroom right before going to bed, which may decrease your chances of waking in the night.
+You should also use the bathroom right before going to bed, as this may decrease your chances of waking in the night.

 Sleep plays a key role in your health.

-One large review found that insufficient sleep increases obesity risk by 89% in children and 55% in adults (133).
+One large review linked insufficient sleep to an increased obesity risk of 89% in children and 55% in adults (129).

-If you are interested in optimal health and well-being, then you should make sleep a top priority in your life.
+If you are interested in optimal health and wellbeing, then you should make sleep a top priority and incorporate some of the tips above.